adjust/kafka_fdw/README.md

     (format 'csv', topic 'contrib_regress', batch_size '30', buffer_delay '100');
 ```

+The offset and partition columns are special.
+Due to the way Kafka works, we *must*
+specify these on all queries.

 ## Querying

 With the defined meta columns you can query like so: